Study with the La Trobe Law School

 Our programs offer students a wide range of electives, allowing them to tailor their studies to their career aspirations.

 Clinical placements, including at the multi-disciplinary La Trobe Law School Clinic, introduce them to the workplace.
 And, our student associations host regular networking and career events, connecting future graduates with future employers.

 Together, we achieve great outcomes.
 Our students become barristers, solicitors and in-house counsel, or work in corrections and victim support services.

 Find out how we set our students up for success.

-At La Trobe University, we have a longstanding commitment to diversity, inclusion and social justice; our students are amongst the most diverse of all Australian universities, and we are committed to providing a learning environment and workplace where all students and staff feel valued, respected and supported to achieve their full potential.
+At La Trobe University, we have a longstanding commitment to diversity, inclusion and justice; our students are amongst the most diverse of all Australian universities, and we are committed to providing a learning environment and workplace where all students and staff feel valued, respected and supported to achieve their full potential.